benrosenberg/bots/README.md

 PDF Creator was made to convert various plaintext files into PDFs.
 For this, it uses a simple pandoc command.
 It also has some extra features, which include displaying statistics about the conversion (the sizes in bytes of the plaintext input file and the PDF output, and the number of pages the PDF has) as well as a preview of the PDF, which is created using ImageMagick.

 Recently I've added even more features -- now, the bot is less of a PDF creator and more of a general homework-helper (for me at least).
 If given a PNG, it can upload it to a filehosting site and generate a Markdown insert containing the URL.
-Also, I've added support for a custom header/footer syntax in the YAML header so that my homework can look better.

 The input files should be formatted with typical [pandoc Markdown syntax](https://pandoc.org/MANUAL.html#pandocs-markdown).
 PDF Creator accepts attachments with .md and .txt extensions, or text straight from Discord's text input field.
 Only one attachment can be processed at a time per message.